Cultural, Civic & Arts, Commercial & Workplace, Libraries, *On the Boards

 The city hall office is located on the third floor and features a neighborhood workplace environment where private offices are internally-placed, leaving the perimeter glass facade open for natural light and views.
 Subsequent to this layout are informal breakout areas and workstations that gain access to light and views.
 Additional programming for city hall includes a diverse offering of private meeting rooms and a shared break space for library and city employees with connection to a rooftop deck.

 BVH is employing optimization software to calibrate the facade glass percentages, views and daylight control.
 Careful attention has been given to creating interior environments that mitigate glare and heat gain for the maximum benefit of human comfort and prolonged usability.
-Biophilic design with materiality, environmental graphics and connection to the outdoors will promote wellness for those that work and visit this facility.
-A target energy usage index (EUI) for this facility is 13 which is an 80% reduction in energy consumption for a comparable building.
-These measures will provide an efficient building for the city to operate and maximize human comfort.
+Biophilic design with materiality, environmental graphics, and connection to the outdoors will promote wellness for those that work and visit this facility.

 With this new facility, the City will be able to offer elevated public services, enhance early literacy, stimulate economic development, and attract and retain new talent to the community.